Open-Data-Product-Initiative/v4.1/source/includes/_gateways.md

 This component enables flexible monetization strategies, including differentiated billing models for human users vs. machine users, and support for both traditional and agent-native payment protocols.

 **Referencing Payment Gateways:**
 Named gateway definitions (e.g., `default`, `Agent`) can be **reused across pricing plans** using `$ref`.
 This ensures consistent payment logic, minimizes duplication, and allows you to tie multiple plans to a single gateway configuration.
+More details in the [Knowledge Base](https://opendataproducts.org/howto/).

 **Benefits of Referencing:**